v2ray/manual/en/configuration/transport.md

 > `dsSettings`: DomainSocketObject

 Domain socket transport configuration for current proxy.
 Effective only when the proxy uses domain socket transport.
+Configuration is the same as it is in global configuration.

+> `quicSettings`: QUICObject

+QUIC transport configuration for current proxy.
+Effective only when the proxy uses QUIC transport.
+Configuration is the same as it is in global configuration.

 > `sockopt`: SockoptObject